C3Mech/C3Mech/COMPILER/README.md

 ## Notes and recommendations

-- **Selecting necessary blocks:** Selecting only the necessary module blocks facilitates and speeds up kinetic simulations.
+- **Selecting necessary sub-modules:** Selecting only the necessary sub-modules facilitates and speeds up kinetic simulations.
-- **User responsibility:** The user must select an appropriate model subset for a simulation case.
+- **User responsibility:** The user must select an appropriate sub-modules for a simulation case.

 If you have further questions or need additional help, please feel free to open an issue or [contact us](r.langer@itv.rwth-aachen.de).